-Culture: This is the stuff of our human natures, our subjectivities, our shared meanings, and our memories.
+Culture is the representation of our human natures, our subjectivities, our shared meanings, and our memories.
 Culture is the glue of similarity ("identity," literally) that grounds our sociability.
 It is also a matter of difference or cultures in the plural, the multilayered combinations of which form persons in the plural: ways of seeing, ways of thinking, ways of meaning, ways of relating to each other, ways of connecting with nature.
-The challenge of culture is as much to forge a productive diversity for the human species (ethnos, gender, ecosystemics) as it is to nurture the sources of cohesion and commonality.
+The challenge of culture is as much to forge a productive diversity for the human species (ethnos, gender, eco-systemics) as it is to nurture the sources of cohesion and commonality.